Bile: Soap

 Soap can be mixed with bile from mammals, such as ox gall.
 This mixture, called bile soap or gall soap, can be applied to textiles a few hours before washing as a traditional and effective method for removing various kinds of tough stains.

 Food

 Pinapaitan is a dish in Philippine cuisine that uses bile as flavoring.
-Other areas where bile is commonly used as a cooking ingredient include Laos and northern parts of Thailand.
+Other areas where bile is commonly used as a cooking ingredient include Laos, Kenya and northern parts of Thailand.

 During the Boshin War, Satsuma soldiers of the early Imperial Japanese Army reportedly ate human livers boiled in bile.
 The practice of eating a slain enemy's liver, known as hiemontori (冷え物取り), was a tradition of the Satsuma people.

 Bears

-In regions where bile products are a popular ingredient in traditional medicine, the use of bears in bile-farming has been widespread.
+In regions of China where bile products are a popular ingredient in traditional medicine, the use of bears in bile-farming has been widespread.
 This practice has been condemned by activists, and some pharmaceutical companies have developed synthetic (non-ursine) alternatives.